Application Checklist

 Resume

 Take the time to create an up-to-date, comprehensive and professional resumé that is tailored to the program you are applying for.
-We recommend you follow a resumé format rather than a CV since you are applying to a professional program and we are most interested in learning about your industry experience.
+We recommend you follow a resumé format rather than a CV since you are applying to a professional program and we are most interested in learning about your industry or health care experience.

 Choose a concise, easy-to-read format

 Your resumé should be concise, with the content fitting on two pages.
-Choose an easy-to-read font such as Calibri or Times New Roman and make sure the font size is legible, such as 11 or 12 point.
+Choose an easy-to-read font such as Calibri or Times New Roman and make sure the font size is legible, such as 11 or 12 points.

 Be specific and state your responsibilities or the specific projects you completed in each role.
 Consider including up to four or five accomplishment statements to state what you achieved.
 If you are new to writing accomplishment statements, watch this informative video from UBC Career Services.